asllop/OpenAVT-iOS/README.md

 ### 3.4 Choosing Trackers

-And finally, the trackers, the piece that actually generates the data.
-Currently OpenAVT provides two trackers: AVPlayer and Google IMA Ads.
-We won't cover how to setup the AVPlayer and IMA libraries, for this checkout the correspondig documentation or the [examples](#examp).
+And finally, the trackers, the piece that generates the data.
+Currently, OpenAVT provides two trackers: AVPlayer and Google IMA Ads.
+We won't cover how to set up the AVPlayer and IMA libraries, for this check out the corresponding documentation or the [examples](#examp).

 #### 3.4.1 Init the AVPlayer Tracker